BillyDM/awesome-audio-dsp/README.md

 - [`The Scientist and Engineer's Guide to Digital Signal Processing`] by Steven W. Smith, Ph.D.
   - Free online book on DSP in general.

+- [`DAFX: Digital Audio Effects`] by Udo Zölzer (Editor)
+  - Explores good modern advanced effects.
+It's made by the [`DAFx`] annual scientific research conference.
+  - It uses MATLAB for its code examples, so stomach that if you can.

 ## Mathematics
 - [`3Blue1Brown`] - An excellent YouTube channel on complex algebra, linear algebra, calculus, and differential equations.
   - His videos on [`Euler's Formula`] and the [`Fourier Transform`] are particularly excellent.